nodejs/node-addon-api/doc/buffer.md

 ### Copy

 Allocates a new `Buffer` object and copies the provided external data into it.

-The `Buffer` object does not assume ownership for the data and expects it to be valid for the duration of the `Copy` call.
-Once the call returns the data can be freed.

 ```cpp
 static Buffer<T> Copy(napi_env env, const T* data, size_t length);